MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-start-stop-restart-sql-server-services.md

 ## <a name="CommandLine"></a> Using command-line tools

-The following steps show how to start, stop, restart, and check the status of the [SQL Server service on Linux](sql-server-linux-troubleshooting-guide.md#manage-the-sql-server-service).
+The following steps show how to start, stop, restart, and check the status of the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] service on Linux.
 To manage a SQL Server Docker container, see [Troubleshoot SQL Server on Linux](sql-server-linux-troubleshooting-guide.md).

 Check the status of the [!INCLUDE[ssDE](../includes/ssde-md.md)] service using this command: